vijayfisch/vijayfisch/README.md

 - Hi!
-I’m @vijayfisch, a sophomore in the Faculty of Data Science (CDS) at Boston University, with a minor in economics.
-I am also the lead senator for the CDS Program.
+I’m @vijayfisch, a rising senior in the Faculty of Data Science (CDS) at Boston University, with a minor in economics.
+I am also the president for the CDS Student Government.
 - I study data, economics, and social advocacy to craft and implement innovative public policy solutions.